Welcome to today's edition of the Rush 24-7 podcast.

 It's pretty remarkable.

-Belichick didn't use had timeout.
+Belichick didn't use hat timeout.

 Pete Carroll maybe found himself with a bounty of options suddenly that really weren't that bountiful after all.

-If in fact Belichick looked at that setup and he saw three wide receivers, and he thought to himself, let them run that play.
+If, in fact, Belichick looked at that setup and he saw three wide receivers and he thought to himself, let them run that play.

 We have it.